Superconductivity | Properties of superconductivity |Types of superconductors | Application of superconductivity

 • For a superconductor, the resistance is zero only when the current is steady or varies slowly.

-• When the current fluctuates or alternates, small absorption of energy roughly proportional to the rate of alternation occurs and is not yet fully understood.
+• When the current fluctuates or alternates, a small absorption of energy roughly proportional to the rate of alternation occurs and is not yet fully understood.

 • When the frequency of alteration rises above 10 MHz appreciable resistance arises, and at infrared frequencies (1013 Hz) the resistivity is the same in the normal and superconducting states and is independent of temperature.